kizniche/Mycodo/README.md

 * Support more humidity & temperature sensors (DHT11, DHT22, and AM2302)
 * Multi-sensors support to regulate multiple environments
 * TempFS to reduce writes to and extend the life of the SD card
-* Lock files to prevent file access conflicts
+* Lock files to prevent sensor read and file access conflicts
 * New web interface
   * Tabs allow everything to be loaded on one page
   * Generate new types of graphs